noveogroup-amorgunov/vue2-training/README.md

-# vue-test
+# vue2-traning

-> A Vue test
+> A Vue2 traning with vue-router/vuex/vee-validate!

-## todolist

-- users editing/~deleting~
-- post ~and app store modules~
-- post list
-- post likes
-- post editing/deleting

 ## Instalation